solarnode-developement/skyport-installer/README.md

 _Note: On some systems, it's required to be already logged in as root before executing the one-line command (where `sudo` is in front of the command does not work)._

-Here is a [YouTube video](https://www.youtube.com/) that illustrates the installation process [Not available right now].

 ## Contributors ✨

 Copyright (C) 2023 - 2024, Ismam Ilahi, <ismamilahi@gmail.com>, and contributors!